What is an APS Score, and how do you calculate it?

 F0 – 29%1Not Achieved

-How To Count APS Score?
+How To Calculate APS Score?

 Calculating your Admission Point Score (APS) is important for determining whether you qualify for university programmes.
 The APS system helps South African universities see how well you did in school by turning your matric grades into points.
 This simple process helps you understand whether you meet the requirements for different programmes.
 Use this guide to easily calculate your APS score and see which university options might be available to you.